UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 Template [visual lexical decision](https://en.wikipedia.org/wiki/Lexical_decision_task) experiment with visual prime

 # Context
-In this experiment participant need to make a swift decision whether a presented set of letters - the test stimulus - form a word or a non exitant word (nonword).
+In this experiment participants need to make a swift decision whether a presented set of letters - the test stimulus - form a word or a non exitant word (nonword).
 The participant first see a fixation cross, briefly a prime is presented followed by the test stimulus.
 The particpants are instructed to respond as quickly as possible to indicate wheter the test stimulus is a word or not.

-The reaction time and correctness of the response are recorded.
+The reaction time, response and correctness of the response are recorded.

 # Getting started